 Criteria Fixed Costs Variable Costs Meaning A cost that stays the same, regardless of the output produced.
 A cost that changes when the Nature Time related.
 Volume related.
 Incurred Incurred irrespective of units being produced.
-Incurred only when units are produced.
-Unit cost Inversely proportional to the number of units produced.
-Remains the same, per unit.
-Examples Depreciation, rent, salary, insurance, tax etc. Material consumed, wages, commission on sales, packing expenses, etc.
+Incurred only when units are produced Unit cost Inversely proportional to the number of units produced Remains the same, per unit.
+Examples Depreciation, rent, salary, insurance and tax Material consumed, wages, commission on sales and packing expenses

-When trying to determine whether a cost is fixed or variable, simply ask the following question: Will the particular cost change if the company stopped its production activities?
+• When trying to determine whether a cost is fixed or variable, simply ask the following question: Will the particular cost change if the company stopped its production activities?
 If the answer is no, then it is a fixed cost.
 If the answer is yes, then it is probably a variable cost.

-5.3.4 Investment, Insurance and Taxes: Investment
+7.3.4 Investment, Insurance and Taxes: Investment

 Investment means that money is spent today with the aim of reaping financial gains at a future time.

 The main types of investment options are as follows:

 - Bonds: Bonds are instruments used by public and private companies to raise large sums of money too large to be borrowed from a bank.
 These bonds are then issued in the public market and are bought by lenders. - Stocks: Stocks or equity are shares that are issued by companies and are bought by the general public. - Small Savings Schemes: Small Savings Schemes are tools meant to save money in small amounts.
-Some popular schemes are the Employees Provident Fund, Sukanya Samriddhi Scheme and National Pension Scheme. - Mutual Funds: Mutual Funds are professionally managed financial instruments that invest money in different securities on behalf of investors. - Fixed Deposits: A fixed amount of money is kept aside with a financial institution for a fixed amount of time in return for interest on the money. - Real Estate: Loans are taken from banks to purchase real estate, which is then leased or sold with the aim of making a profit on the appreciated property price. - Hedge Funds: Hedge funds invest in both financial derivatives and/or publicly traded securities. - Private Equity: Private Equity is trading in the shares of an operating company that is not publicly listed and whose shares are not available on the stock market. - Venture Capital: Venture Capital involves investing substantial capital in a budding company in return for stocks in that company.
+Some popular schemes are the Employees Provident Fund, Sukanya Samriddhi Scheme and National Pension Scheme. - Mutual Funds: Mutual Funds are professionally managed financial instruments that invest money in different securities on behalf of investors. - Fixed Deposits: A fixed amount of money is kept aside with a financial institution for a fixed amount of time in return for interest on the money. - Real Estate: Loans are taken from banks to purchase real estate, which is then leased or sold with the aim of making a profit on the appreciated property price. - Hedge Funds: Hedge funds invest in both financial derivatives and/or publicly traded securities. - Private Equity: Private Equity is trading in the shares of an operating company that is not publicly listed and whose shares are not available on the stock market.

-Insurance -
+Insurance